Adnuntius/ios_sdk_examples/README.md

 A swift example of loading ads into a news feed app

+## AddSwiftui Example - SwiftUI example contributed by Alexander Larsen

+Imported from https://github.com/AlexaderDNT/adnuntiusSwiftui with permission from  Alexander Larsen <alexander.larsen@dnt.no>

 # License

 This project uses the Apache 2 License.
 Refer to the LICENSE file.